wujinhjun/wujinhjun/README.md

 # Hi there 👋

 ## Hello!
+I'm wujinhjun
-I'm wujinhjun and I want to be a web developer or designer
+## I want to be a web developer or designer

 - I'm currently learning basic computer knowledge for better program.
 <!--